Eleodes: Chemical defense

-Beetles within Eleodes and other genera within Tenebrionidae exude a foul smelling odor and a very distasteful liquid from glands to ward off predators.
-This liquid is most commonly a form of quinone.
+Beetles within Eleodes and other genera within Tenebrionidae exude a foul-smelling odor and a very distasteful liquid from glands to ward off predators.
+This liquid is most commonly a quinone.
 While not being poisonous the liquid does usually deter predators, the success of this defense mechanism has led to the evolution of a Müllerian mimicry complex among Eleodes acuticauda, Eleodes dentipes, and Coelocnemis magna, the latter of which while not being within Eleodes is a still distasteful prey item.
-All three previously mentioned species look strikingly similar leading to a strengthened defense against potential predators.
+All three previously mentioned species look strikingly similar, leading to a strengthened defense against potential predators.
 Another Müllerian mimicry complex exists between Eleodes scabrosa and Eleodes tuberculata.
 The "head-standing" behavior exhibited by these beetles is aposematic.
-By leaving their presence and identity unambiguous to potential predators, it means that more individuals can survive as predators will avoid beetles with the "head-standing" behavior.
+By leaving their presence and identity unambiguous to potential predators, more individuals can survive, as predators will avoid beetles with the "head-standing" behavior.

 While this defense is generally effective in deterring predators, they are still preyed upon by many species, such as owls, foxes, coyotes, skunks, bats, turtles, etc.